-146. The Old Mills employment site which was allocated in the B&NES Local Plan (2007) was reallocated in the Placemaking Plan.
+146. The Old Mills employment site which was allocated in the B&NES Local Plan (2007) was allocated in the B&NES Local Plan (2007) was reallocated in the Placemaking Plan.
 This site is situated to the west of Midsomer Norton, but falls within Paulton Parish.
 The site boundary was defined in the Placemaking Plan to reflect land ownership, availability for development at that time and likelihood of delivery.